Mete-creator57/Portfolio/README.md

-This repository contains all the exercises and projects I am completing while studying C# from "The C# Player's Guide".
+This repository contains all the exercises and projects I am completing while studying C# from "The C# Player's Guide Fifth Edition".